-Empathy (empatheia) is an invaluable leadership characteristic.
+Empathy is an invaluable leadership characteristic.
 It can be described as having the capacity to ascertain and assimilate another person‘s circumstances, emotions, and motivations.
 Our ability to recognize other people's anxieties means we can put ourselves in their shoes.

-Why is leading with empathy critical?
+Why is empathetic leadership critical?

 There is no roadmap for leadership or product management while in the middle of a global pandemic.
 Twenty months later, we are still coping and having to rewrite the rules about what leadership truly means and what it will be moving forward - even post-pandemic.

 Empathy is a revered skill because it enables us to establish and cultivate credence with our cross-disciplinary teams.
-Furthermore, it provides us discernment into other people’s emotions or thoughts, and it allows us to fathom people‘s responses to a set of circumstances, thereby refining our leadership attributes.
+Furthermore, it provides us with discernment into other people’s emotions or thoughts, and it allows us to fathom people‘s responses to a set of circumstances, thereby refining our leadership attributes.

 Studies have affirmed that organizations and leaders embracing empathy and making it a part of their ethos tend to have happy, engaged, high-performing, diverse teams that build best-in-class products.

 Empathy has never been more paramount.
 The pandemic has directly affected our well-being, mental fitness, and workplace citizenship.
-We are all experiencing unease about the world, our families, careers, and the uncertainty of what life will be like post-pandemic.
+We are all experiencing unease about the world, our families, our careers, and the uncertainty of what life will be like post-pandemic.